The Apache Software Foundation

 - RAT/Creadur is a tool to assist this process

 - Release management is how the project prepares and publishes its releases

 Assisting with project management and marketing

 There are many visible contributions of value in an Apache projects (documentation, testing, coding user support, design etc.), but there are also plenty of “back office” tasks that are necessary to maintain a healthy project.
 This section describes some of the activities that you can help with.
 In most cases you will need to be a committer to carry out these activities, although non-committers can often act in supporting roles.

 - Apache Project Branding/Trademark Resources

-We encourage all of our committers to speak about Apache Projects, Technologies, and generally help to grow and enhance our community.
-For more information on getting started, see our Speakers section.
+We encourage all of our committers to speak about Apache projects and technologies, and generally to help to grow and enhance our community.
+For more information, see our Speakers section.

-In addition, we also encourage all committers to list themselves as “Local Mentors”, and thus help out new committers and would be committers.
-For more information on what this program involves, and how to sign yourself up for it, please see the Local Mentors page.
+In addition, we encourage all committers to list themselves as “Local Mentors”, and thus help new committers and would-be committers.
+For more information on what this program involves, and how to sign yourself up for it, see the Local Mentors page.

 There is no shortage of useful resources for committers at Apache.
 Here are a few you might want to take a look at: